 - A special-education preschool that includes children without disabilities.
 Disabled children and low-income preschoolers from the Head Start program are often combined in one class.
 Your child gets individualized attention, plus the chance to interact with non-disabled peers.

 - A traditional community preschool, with support services.
-Your child attends a mainstream community preschool, and your school district provides a special-education teacher to act as consultant there.
+Your child attends a mainstream community preschool, and your school district provides a special-education teacher to act as a consultant there.
 That teacher meets with the preschool staff regularly to modify the program to your child's needs.
 Sometimes the district also provides free speech, occupational, or physical therapy at the preschool.

 - Combination plans.
 If your school district offers you a half-day special-education class, consider supplementing it with another half-day program in a traditional community preschool.